France probes Apple over iPhone planned obsolescence complaint

 In December Apple responded publicly to complaints that it throttles performance on older iPhones, saying it was managing performance in order to prolong the life of devices by avoiding unexpected shutdowns caused by older batteries not being able to handle peaks of processing power.

-It subsequently apologized for not being more transparent about how it handles performance on iPhones with older batteries, and began offering a battery replacement for affected older devices for a reduced $29.
+It subsequently apologized for not being more transparent about how it handles performance on iPhones with older batteries — writing in a message to customers that “we have never — and would never — do anything to intentionally shorten the life of any Apple product, or degrade the user experience to drive customer upgrades”, and saying its goal is to make “iPhones last as long as possible”.

+It also began offering a battery replacement for affected older devices for a reduced $29.

 In a statement, Laetitia Vasseur, HOP co-founder and general delegate, said: “Everything is orchestrated to force consumers to renew their smartphones.
 However, at more than €1,200 the phone, more than a SMIC [minimum monthly wage], these practices are unacceptable and can not go unpunished.
 It is our mission to defend consumers and the environment against this waste organized by Apple.”